MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 The debugger is designed to work with Node.js and JavaScript. `readline-sync` interacts with the Terminal.
 Out of the box, they are incompatible.

 But you can guess that if I suggested that you use the debugger, there will be a solution.
-The question is: How to find the solution.
+The question is: How to find the solution?

 Google is your friend.
 The problem you have just met is due to the interaction between three things: VS Code, `readline-sync` and the debugger.
 Here's a Google query for exactly these three things: